lsilvam/lab-meta-data/02_templates_as_.json/01-template-cell_culture/00README-metadata_cell_culture.md

 GitHub: http://github.com/lsilvam
 version: 1.01
 created: 20200718
-last edit:: 20221031
+last edit:: 20221121
 ---

 # structure of a `.json` file to log cell culture actions

 ## description

 The present files shows the strucutre of the `.json` files designed to log actions done in cell culture.
 To maintain things simple keep in mind that every entry should be considered as an action executed on a given culture.
-Also, to keep the format as a standard below are shown the accepted fields and their respective possible values.
+Also, to keep the format as a standard, below are shown the accepted fields and their respective possible values.
-Each time there is a passage it is advised to create a new file for a given culture, instead of adding n-entries; this way the files are separated and the chances of losign all entries are reduced in case of a mistake or bug happens -- and also, for the use of Obsidian/RoamResearch each entry being a new note makes it possible to backlink with `[[foo]]`.
+Each time there is a passage it is advised to create a new file for a given culture, instead of adding n-entries; this way the files are separated and the chances of losing all records are reduced in case of a mistake or bug happens -- and also, for the use of Obsidian/RoamResearch each entry being a new note makes it possible to backlink with `[[foo]]`.
 Hope that with this it would be easier to track problems, or good results.

 ## guidelines